|Maggie C, Mimi, Chris and Rodney with LCE President Maggie Dunne (in the middle).|

 Hello, world!
 My colleagues and I have the distinct honor of being LCE’s inaugural set of interns and we are all kinds of pumped to be guineapigging for one of the noblest nonprofit efforts around.
 We joined LCE this summer to be involved in something greater and more fulfilling than the menial office work that typically constitutes an internship position.
 Playing even a small part in the process of mending centuries of inequities is no simple task, and that very daunting scope is what makes LCE such an ambitious project.

 Rodney Agnantis an activist who is amazed by the power of words and how they can impact the world.
 In the Spring of 2013, Rodney learned about the challenges facing Native Americans on Pine Ridge Reservation through an awareness event produced by LCE.
 Hearing the “insightful testimony of Lakota activist and Pine Ridge resident Inila-Wakan Janis” opened Rodney’s eyes to the reservation’s conditions and “called him to join the fight to make a difference.”
 Rodney’s primary role is to help organize LCE’s first Youth Summit, an event which will be led by LCE’s first Youth Advisory Board, a group of young leaders dedicated to helping their community grow.
+Finding ways to promote this event is important and will get the word out there for everyone to see.
+Rodney can look to have branded polo shirts from websites like https://imprint.com/shop/custom-apparel/polos which can also be worn at the event by the staff and any volunteers, it can show professionalism and care for what the Youth Summit is all about.
 Since he started, though, LCE has discovered that Rodney has many talents and so he has become involved in most of the daily operations and wears many figurative hats.

 Maggie Callan a rising junior at Colgate University studying English and Film/Media.
 She learned about Lakota Children’s Enrichment through Maggie Dunne, and her enthusiasm for stories and children’s education brought her to the intern team for Summer 2013.
 Maggie C says “As an integral part of the American legacy, it’s crucial for the Lakota story to reach a wider audience and for the issues facing the communities to become part of a common cause.”
 Maggie C believes that “by promoting literacy and self-esteem in the children on the Pine Ridge Reservation, the Lakota people can thrive and continue to better their community.”